turboapps/docs/reference/command_line/install.md

 Usage: turbo install <options> <container>

 <options> available:
-      --format=VALUE         Use json format for output
+      --format=VALUE         Use the specified format for output.
+Supported values: json --register-extensions  Register file associations for installed applications
 ```

 Installation integrates the container into the Windows shell by adding a **Start Menu** shortcut for the specified container.